auth0-samples/auth0-angularjs-samples/03-Calling-an-API/README.md

 npm install
 ```

-## Set the Client ID and Domain, and APUI URL
+## Set the Client ID and Domain, and API URL

 If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.
 If you clone the repo directly from Github, rename the `auth0-variables.js.example` file to `auth0-variables.js` and provide the **client ID** and **domain** there.